1st grade plural noun rules worksheets

 Plural means more than one, and most nouns show it with a simple -s: one cat, two cats.
-Words that end in a hissing sound (box, bus, dish) need -es so the ending can be heard.
-First graders pick the correctly built plural with a number word as their clue.
+Words that end in a hissing sound (box, bus, dish) need -es, and first graders pick the right plural with a number word as their clue.

 The kind of sentences you'll get